karuifeather/featherdown/README.md

 ## Security and Trust Guidance

-- Input is sanitized with `rehype-sanitize`; scripts are removed.
+- Input is sanitized with `rehype-sanitize`.
-- Treat Markdown as untrusted by default unless your ingestion workflow guarantees trusted content.
+- Script tags are stripped.
+- The default entry is designed to be browser-safe.
+- The Mermaid entry is better suited to trusted Node publishing workflows than arbitrary user-generated content.
-- Review and test your final HTML integration, including any custom render-time plugins you add.
+- Always review your final HTML integration, especially if you add custom plugins around the built-in pipeline.

+## Why not just wire unified yourself?

+You absolutely can.

+`featherdown` exists for teams that want:

+- a production-friendly default pipeline
+- deliberate plugin ordering
+- sanitization already considered
+- publishing-oriented features beyond plain Markdown parsing
+- a clean split between browser-safe rendering and Node-only Mermaid rendering

 ## Public API